pgeu/pgeu-system/docs/confreg/skinning.md

      : The actual text to write

      font
      : The font to use.
-This font must be regsitered in local_settings.py!
+This font must be registered in local_settings.py!

      color
 	 : The color to use (defaults to *black*)